Learning Ukulele with Curt

 An advanced player knows the names of the notes in the chords they are playing.

-A Master ukulele player, a ukulele guru - Think James Hill and Jake Shimabukuro.
+A Master ukulele player, a ukulele guru, kumu — Think Otha San, James Hill, Jake Shimabukuro, Benny Chong.

 A master ukulele player is really a master musician who happens to play the ukulele.